Robert Burns Woodward: Woodward Institute

 Woodward Research Institute, based at Basel, Switzerland, in 1963.
 He also became a trustee of his alma mater, MIT, from 1966 to 1971, and of the Weizmann Institute of Science in Israel.

+Death

 Woodward died in Cambridge, Massachusetts, from a heart attack in his sleep.
 At the time, he was working on the synthesis of an antibiotic, erythromycin.
 A student of his said about him: